ContextKeeper/ContextKeeper.VisualStudio/README.md

 > If it doesn't work, I'll at least give it a shot and try to build it.
 There's nothing wrong with failing, but if I succeed, it will be a big deal one day!
 I will try to make it the state-of-the-art session manager that Visual Studio has never had but always deserved.

-Later, the engine has become the heart of ContextKeeper.
-The context engine is entirely written from scratch, and it is fully independent from Visual Studio API default solution.
+Later, the context engine has become the heart of ContextKeeper.
+It was entirely written from scratch, and it is fully independent from Visual Studio session restore API.
+It is rock solid, and works in VS 2022, including olders versions VS 2019/2017/2015.
 It has taken thousands of hours and years of work to bring it to a state where it is a true pleasure and an enjoyable experience to use, and to have the session manager that Visual Studio has always deserved. 🚀 Cause there ain't room for more than one King 👑 in this town.